 In order to communicate freely around the school's work it is important for us to be able to publish pictures and videos where the children will often appear.
 At the time of enrollment, parents are therefore asked to decide whether they can accept the school's guidelines for publishing image and video material.
 These guidelines are:

 The kindergarten children: * only attend school if they ask for it themselves * attend school according to the schools' rules, for instance they are free to move around in the school as long as they inform the responsible adult of their whereabouts. * are welcome in the school - as long as the personnel considers it safe

-We regard the act of teaching at the Danish-French School and Kindergarten as highly specialized knowledge work.
+We regard the act of teaching at the Franco-Danish School and Kindergarten as highly specialized knowledge work.
 We want a teaching position at the school to be considered particularly attractive - a privilege.

 Our overall expectation for the employees is that they can participate in and nurture a high-performance culture characterized by: